2022 Maryland Senate election: District 45

 The new 45th district encompasses neighborhoods in central and east Baltimore, including Broadway East, Frankford, and Armistead Gardens.
-First-term Democratic incumbent Cory V. McCray, who was elected in 2018 with 98.8% of the vote, is running for a second term unopposed.
+First-term Democratic incumbent Cory V. McCray, who was elected in 2018 with 98.8% of the vote, ran for a second term, unopposed.

 District 46

 The new 46th district encompasses neighborhoods in central and south Baltimore, including the Inner Harbor, Bayview, and Curtis Bay.
-Three-term Democratic incumbent and President of the Maryland Senate Bill Ferguson, who was re-elected in 2018 with 78.2% of the vote, is running for a fourth term.
+Three-term Democratic incumbent and President of the Maryland Senate Bill Ferguson, who was re-elected in 2018 with 78.2% of the vote, ran for a fourth term.

 District 47

 The new 47th district encompasses parts of Prince George's County, including Chillum, Cheverly, and Landover.
-First-term Democratic incumbent Malcolm Augustine, who was elected in 2018 with 93.0% of the vote, is running for a second term.
+First-term Democratic incumbent Malcolm Augustine, who was elected in 2018 with 93.0% of the vote, ran for a second term.